phoepsilonix/Manjaro-jp/artifacts/README.en.md

     ```sh
     sudo pacman -S core/linux612 core/linux612-headers
     ```

+5. Japanese Input Related(2024/12/18-)
+    - manjaro-asian-input-support-fcitx5
+      Fixed to work on both Wayland and X11.
+    - manjaro-application-utility
+      Changed to show fcitx5 as an option instead of fcitx.
+    - fcitx5
+      Adjusted so that fcitx5 does not automatically start when the virtual keyboard of KWin is enabled in KDE.
+      A configuration file for KWin will also be created to allow fcitx5 to start from KWin in the KDE environment.
+    - fcitx5-mozc
+      If the configuration file does not exist, it will be created with default settings.

 ##### Addition: 2023-02-11
 In the latest version (2023-02-11~) of [Manjaro-JP](https://sourceforge.net/projects/manjaro-jp/), the above measures have been added.